-I am currently the primary advisor and co-promotor of four PhD students: Katherina Alvarez, Ali Mashuri, Omar Burhan, and Bramesada Prasastyoga.
+I am currently co-promotor of two PhD students: Katherina Alvarez, and Bramesada Prasastyoga.

 Bramesada Prasastyoga started his PhD in February 2016.
 Supported by a fellowship from LPDP, he is investigating the role of empowerment in the growth of micro and small enterprises in Indonesia.
 He is co-supervised by Fieke Harinck.